 $1 – $30 per square foot

 $1,150 – $4,600

 In this table, you’ll see home addition costs broken down by the labor of a variety of professionals.

 Average Price Range

 $75 – $100 per hour

 $500 – $10,000

 When it comes to making home additions, homeowners need to set some limits for themselves.
 It’s easy to say you want to double the square footage of your home, but is that something you can afford?
 It’s crucial to develop a realistic, thought-out budget before you begin your home addition project.

 Is This A DIY Project Or Will You Hire A Contractor?

+- Get a referral from a friend.
+If you don’t know anyone well-versed in the industry, ask your family, friends and co-workers who’ve had similar work done.
 If they’re thrilled with the work they had done, they’ll be happy to tell you all about it.
 On the other hand, if they had an awful experience, they’ll be happy to tell you all about that as well.